replikativ/replikativ/README.md

 # replikativ

 `replikativ` is a replication system for confluent replicated data types ([CRDTs](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf)).
 It is primarily designed to work as a decentralized database for web applications, but can be used to distribute any state durably between different peers with different runtimes (JVM, js atm.).
 Instead of programming thin web-clients around a central server/cloud, you operate on your local data like a native application both on client- and (if you wish to) server-side.
 You can also view it in reverse as a cloud being expanded to all end-points.
-You can write to CRDTs whenever you want and hence access values whenever you want no matter if the remote peer (server) is *available* or not.
-In combination with the [CDVCS](http://arxiv.org/abs/1508.05545) datatype you can imagine it as a `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent .
-The motivation is to share data openly and develop applications on shared well-defined data carrying over the immutable value semantics of [Clojure](http://clojure.org/).
+You can write to CRDTs whenever you want and also access values whenever you want no matter if the remote peer (server) is *available* or not.
+In combination with our [CDVCS](http://arxiv.org/abs/1508.05545) datatype you can imagine it as a `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent replication.

+## Motivation and Vision

+The web is still a bag of data silos (*places* in Rich Hickey's terms).
+Despite existing cooperation on source code, data rarely is shared cooperatively, because it is accessed through a single (mostly proprietary) service, which also is fed with inputs to 'update' the data (read: it has an *API*).
+This creates a single point of perception to decide upon writes, which at the same time has to be economically viable and hence locks the data in.

+While sophisticated new functional databases like [Datomic](http://www.datomic.com/) promise scalable relational programming and access to all data for the service provider, they still do not fit for distributed data.
+A /single writer/ with a /singular notion of time/ is still required. *replikativ* tries to apply some lessons learned from these efforts, building foremost on /immutablity/, but applies them to a different spot in the spectrum of storage management.
+The goal of `replikativ` is to build a distributed web and edit data /collectively/, while still allowing the right to fork and dissent for anybody.
+In general distributed 'serverless' applications should be possible.

+Experience with a [bittorrent integration for static, read-only data](http://kde-apps.org/content/show.php/kio-magnet?content=136909) in `KDE`, distributed systems like `git` and `mercurial`, [Votorola](http://zelea.com/project/votorola/home.html) as well as [HistoDB](https://github.com/mirkokiefer/syncing-thesis) have been inspirations.
+[CRDTs](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf) have been introduced to allow carefree synching of metadata values without 'places'.

+Github for example already resembles an open community using tools to produce source code, but it is still a central site (service) and does not apply to the web itself. `replikativ` uses *p2p* web-technologies, like *websockets* (and eventually *webrtc*), to globally exchange values.
+It can also make use of `IndexedDB` in the browser.
+It is supposed to be *functionally pure* (besides replication io) and runs on `Clojure/ClojureScript`(/ClojureX?).
+On the JVM and node.js it could also hook into existing distributed systems beyond the web.

+The motivation is to share data openly and develop applications on shared well-defined datatypes carrying over the immutable value semantics of [Clojure](http://clojure.org/).
 This allows not only to fork code, but much more importantly to fork the data of applications and extend it in unplanned ways.
 Or phrased differently, the vision is to decouple data from the infrastructure and allow an open system of collaboration.
-A tradeoff is that your application maybe has to support after-the-fact conflict resolution, if you need the strong sequential semantics of CDVCS.
-This can be achieved fairly easily with strict relational data-models like [datascript](https://github.com/tonsky/datascript), but in some cases users will have to decide conflicts.
+A tradeoff is that your application maybe has to support /after-the-fact/ conflict resolution, if you need the strong sequential semantics of CDVCS.
+This can be achieved either automatically, e.g. with strict relational data-models like [datascript](https://github.com/tonsky/datascript), or in some cases users can decide better how to resolve conflicts.

-A well thought critique of status quo web development and the current architectures general can be found also [here](http://tonsky.me/blog/the-web-after-tomorrow/):
+A more hands-on, well thought critique of status quo web development and the current architectures in general can be found [here](http://tonsky.me/blog/the-web-after-tomorrow/):
 >These are the things we are interested (for the modern web) in:
 >
 >    Consistent view of the data.
 What we’re looking at should be coherent at some point-in-time moment.
 We don’t want patchwork of static data at one place, slightly stale at another and fresh rare pieces all over the place.
 People percieve page as a whole, all at once.
 Consistency removes any possibility for contradictions in what people see, consistent app looks sane and builds trust.